wp-plugins/audemedia-tools/readme.txt

 == Description ==

 Audemedia Tools is a set of plugins that extend Audemedia's WordPress Themes.
-Contains a set of Custom Post Types like Portfolio, Services and Slider and also shortcodes and widgets.
+Contains a set of Custom Post Types like Portfolio, Services, Testimonials and Slider and also shortcodes and widgets.

 == Installation ==